b0ink/csgo-chaos-mod/configs/Chaos/README.md

 `!chaos ->  Settings -> Edit Effects`

 **ANY changes you make in-game will create a `Chaos_Override.cfg` file in `addons/configs/Chaos/`, and automatically add/update your changes within the file.
 The effects found in `Chaos_Override.cfg` will have a higher priority over those same effects in `Chaos_Effects.cfg`.
-This is encouraged to ensure you save your changes when updating `Chaos_Effects.cfg` to the latest version.**
+This method is encouraged to ensure you keep your changes when updating `Chaos_Effects.cfg` to the latest version.**